 Think Twice – Antwerp

-One of Regina Janzen’s (one of our Antwerp locals) favorite vintage store is Antwerp is Think Twice.
+One of Regina Janzen’s (one of our Antwerp locals) favorite vintage store in Antwerp is Think Twice.
 “Like with most vintage stores it’s about feeling the history of all the items that gives it meaning.”
 This vintage shop has a lot of benefits for customers.
 It provides the opportunity to donate unwanted clothes and it organizes special sale days.
 On these days, items can be sold up to 50% off, or sold as low as €1.
 Make sure you follow their Facebook for any updates.

-2. Szputnyik Shop – Budapest
+Szputnyik – Budapest

 Szputnyik shops are fashion boutiques with a unique, eccentric and affordable offer of clothing.
 The purpose of the shops is to bring timeless fashion to the people, whilst keeping an eye on every detail.
 They combine vintage and modern style shopping.
 They have beautiful hand-selected pieces of high quality, whether it is new clothing or vintage/retro clothing, jewelry and accessories.
 Their selection is for both men and women!
-According to our Budapest local Michal “Szputnyik shop’s collection attracts experts and collectors, but also people who have a passion for fashion“.
+According to our Budapest local Michal: “Szputnyik shop’s collection attracts experts and collectors, but also people who have a passion for fashion“.

 Wm Armstrongs – Edinburgh

 Our Edinburgh local Stu Anderson thinks the best part about Wm Armstrongs is when you are looking for quite a fancy outfit or any kind of outfit, you’ll have a high likelihood to succeed here.
 “Armstrong’s is a great place to go if you are looking for a fancy dress costume, but I tend to go there to buy clothes for all occasions.
 There is a huge selection for both men and women, both casual and formal.
 If you’re a guy, and you go for a sort of grungy look like I do, there are plenty of flannel shirts and band t-shirts.
 Recently I found a hockey jersey of my beloved Toronto Maple Leafs at a very reasonable price!
 The stock changes regularly, so it’s worth going more than once – particularly quiet times of the year”.

-4. SiTenne – Rome
+SiTenne – Rome

-5. Tommy Page – Amsterdam
+Tommy Page – Amsterdam

-6. Šmizla – Belgrade
+Šmizla – Belgrade

 Our local Svetlana recommends: “Don’t go there in a hurry: venture into this vintage treasure trove when you have enough time to get lost, playing dress up and discovering rarities, wonders and oddities Šmizla keeps for its most playful and careful visitors“. Šmizla is filled with vintage and retro treasures, anything from 70s platforms to vintage kimonos to vinyl records!
 Even when you are offered a cup of coffee, expect it to be filled in a vintage authentic JAT (Yugosalv Airlines) cup.

-Play It Again Sam – Helsinki
+Play It Again, Sam – Helsinki

-8. Blue Rinse Vintage – Manchester
+Blue Rinse Vintage – Manchester

 Our Manchester local Sarah Buckley loves shopping in the Northern Quarter, and one of her favorite shops is Blue Rinse Vintage.
 “I sometimes find that vintage clothing can be really expensive, but Blue Rinse is bursting at the seams with reasonably priced fashion and I always find myself in the changing room armed with enough to clothe a small army”.
 This vintage shop has both vintage items as reworked items.
 It also hosts regular weekend kilo sales next door where you pay £15 per kilogram.
 Check their Facebook for the specific dates.

-9. Velouria Vintage – Oslo
+Velouria Vintage – Oslo

-10. De’Žavu shop – Vilnius
+De’Žavu – Vilnius

 De’Žavu is our Vilnius local’s Kamilė Naraitė favorite thrift shop: “All vintage clothes have a story and it’s your choice: to continue it or to start anew”.
 The store focuses on a wider group such as men, women, youth and teenagers.
 It also has a Pop-up store that sells unique handmade items.
 Each of them so one-of-a kind you will never meet another person with the same piece.
 You can find more information about this vintage shop on their Facebook.